ainabjerke/royal_project/README.md

 - [Bootstrap](https://getbootstrap.com)
 - [WordPress](https://wordpress.com/)

+## Getting Started

-## Getting Started using the hosted application link in Netlify
+### Getting Started using the hosted application link in Netlify

 URL: https://tangerine-cocada-27a8d8.netlify.app/

 You can now play around on the website.
-Viewing products and adding products.
+Viewing products and adding products to the favorite page.
+You can also log in as an admin.
+If you want further information about this please contact me.

 ### How to start the project locally